Hipperholme: History

 The name Hipperholme derives from the plural form of the Old English hyper meaning 'osier'.

 Hipperholme is mentioned in the Domesday Book both as Hipperholme and as Huperun.
 Here the king held two carucates (an area of land used for taxation purposes which could notionally be ploughed by an eight-ox team in a season).
 Historically it was part of the West Riding of Yorkshire.
-Hipperholme was formerly a township in the parish of Halifax, the township also included nearby Brighouse, Lightcliffe, and Hove Edge and was known as Hipperholme-with-Brighouse in the late 19th century.
+Hipperholme was formerly a township in the parish of Halifax, the township also included nearby Brighouse, Lightcliffe, and Hove Edge.
+So Hipperholme was historically recorded in parish and gazetteer records under the shorthand abbreviation HipL (representing Hipperholme-cum-Lightcliffe or Hipperholme).
+It was known as Hipperholme-with-Brighouse in the late 19th century.
 In 1894 Hipperholme became an urban district, on 31 December 1894 Hipperholme became a civil parish, being formed from the part of the parish of Hipperholme with Brighouse in Hipperholme Urban District, on 1 April 1937 the district was abolished and merged with the Municipal Borough of Brighouse.
 On 1 April 1937 the parish was abolished and merged with Brighouse.
 In 1931 the parish had a population of 5383.